danadria/danadria.github.io/_pages/about.md

 ---

+Hi! 👋

 My name is Daniel Anadria and I am an upcoming PhD candidate at Utrecht University's Department of Methodology and Statistics / Public Values in the Algorithmic Society Consortium (AlgoSoc).

-I have a background in psychology, methodology, statistics for behavioral, biomedical, and social sciences, and applied data science with a strong focus on natural language processing.
+I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing.
 My upcoming research will concern fairness of algorithmic decision-making in healthcare.

 <!-- I am a rising statistician and a data scientist in the final year